mercynmaina/azure-docs/articles/active-directory/governance/how-to-lifecycle-workflow-sync-attributes.md

 > [!NOTE]
 > Manually setting the employeeLeaveDateTime for cloud-only users requires special permissions.
 For more information, see: [Configure the employeeLeaveDateTime property for a user](/graph/tutorial-lifecycle-workflows-set-employeeleavedatetime)

-This document explains how to set up synchronization from on-premises Microsoft Entra Connect cloud sync and Microsoft Entra Connect for the required attributes.
+This document explains how to set up synchronization from on-premises Microsoft Entra Connect cloud sync or Microsoft Entra Connect for the required attributes.

 >[!NOTE]
 > There's no corresponding EmployeeHireDate or EmployeeLeaveDateTime attribute in Active Directory.
-If you're importing from on-premises AD, you'll need to identify an attribute in AD that can be used.
+If you're synchronizing from on-premises AD, you'll need to identify an attribute in AD that can be used.
 This attribute must be a string.

 ## Understanding EmployeeHireDate and EmployeeLeaveDateTime formatting